-Lead-free drinking water for kids closer to reality after Senate vote
+Lead-free school water for kids closer to reality after Senate vote

 Every Michigan child attending school or childcare centers—over 1.4 million—could soon drink lead-free water.